clara-ness/DSFBA_Project/README.md

 <!-- ABOUT THE REPORT -->
 ## About The Report

 During the last 2 years, COVID-19 has been a main focus of the news.
 Though around 3% of the world population had COVID-19, diabetes can be considered as an even bigger health problem.
 Indeed, according to the International Diabetes Foundations (IDF), in 2019, 463 million adults were living with diabetes (around 6-7% of the world population) and this number is forecasted to rise to 700 million by 2050.
 Furthermore, 90% of cases of diabetes are of type 2, which means it results mainly from bad habits and not genetics.
 However both types of diabetes can be treated and/or prevented with a healthier diet and more physical activity.
 Additionally, according to the WHO, low income countries are more susceptible to having higher diabetes prevalence.
-Living in Europe, we observed that diabetes rates differ a lot from one country to another, so we wanted to find out if these rates were indeed linked to a country’s income, and if the nutritious composition of richer states’ population’s diet is also affected by this income difference and if yes, how it is affected.
+Living in Europe, we observed that diabetes rates differ from one country to another, so we wanted to find out if these rates were indeed linked to a country’s income, and if the nutritious composition of richer states’ population’s diet is also affected by this income difference and if yes, how it is affected.

 ## Built With
 The report has been created through different packages.